Fiesta Fiasco

 Fiesta Fiasco is a 1967 Warner Bros.-Seven Arts Looney Tunes cartoon directed by Alex Lovy.
-The short was released on December 9, 1967, and stars Daffy Duck and Speedy Gonzales.
+The short was released on December 9, 1967 (in real life, 1967 marked the 30th anniversary of Daffy's debut), and stars Daffy Duck and Speedy Gonzales.

 Summary

 Speedy Gonzales and his friends are setting up balloons and streamers for a fiesta.
 When they learn that Daffy Duck is approaching, they cease preparing and hide.
 When Daffy asks about the decorations, Speedy says that he does not see anything.

 Daffy concludes that the mice have planned a party and have chosen not to invite him.
 He then sets out on ruining the party.
 He builds a machine that creates a raincloud.
 Instead of raining on the mice, the cloud follows Daffy and causes him many problems.
 He is struck by lightning, is caught up in a tornado and is constantly rained upon (it's possible the raincloud had a will of its own and didn't want Daffy to ruin the preparations).

 After suffering much torture from the raincloud, Daffy attempts to suck the cloud into a vacuum cleaner and release it over the mice's party.
 Failing to do so, Daffy ultimately lands inside what turns out to be his birthday cake and learns from Speedy that the fiesta is really his surprise birthday party.
 As the raincloud reappears and begins raining over him, Daffy bursts into tears of happiness, touched by the mice's gesture.
-(In real life, 1967 marked the 30th anniversary of Daffy's debut.)